utexas-bwi/scavenger_interface/README.md

 ### Pre-running
 Follow the instructions on the [scavenger_hunt_api README](https://github.com/utexas-bwi/scavenger_hunt_api/blob/master/README.md) for creating an account, and changing the config file with your credentials.

+Change the perception topics in `scavenger_interface.launch` if necessary.
+The `image_topic` and `image_detection_topic` should be the topics of an RGB image stream from a camera, and a image recognition stream, respectively.
+Currently they're configured for the default values for [darknet_ros](https://github.com/leggedrobotics/darknet_ros).

 ### Launching a Passive Hunter
 To run, you'll need to bring up your robot and perception systems as usual.
 This may be base drivers & YOLO, etc.